autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 - By implementing different modules, various sensor configurations and algorithms can be used.
 - The localization system can start pose estimation from an ambiguous initial location.
 - The system can produce a reliable initial location estimation.
-- The system can manage the state of the initial location estimation (uninitialized, initializable, or not) and can report to the error monitor
+- The system can manage the state of the initial location estimation (uninitialized, initializable, or non-initializable) and can report to the error monitor.

 ## 4. Architecture